Rudy Kuntner: Professional soccer

 Kuntner signed with the New York Giants of the American Soccer League during the 1927–1928 season.
 He played five games, all in the second half of the season, scoring three goals.
 In 1928, he moved to the New York Hungaria in the short lived Eastern Soccer League.
 After the collapse of the ESL in 1929, Kuntner moved to First Vienna (also known as Wiener Sports Club and New York Vienna F.C.) of the German American Soccer League.
 In 1930, he was back in the ASL with Bridgeport Hungaria, but the team moved to Newark after ten games, then folded.
 He then moved to the New York Giants of the American Soccer League (ASL).
 The Giants folded in 1932 and Kuntner moved to New York Americans of the second ASL.
 In 1937, the Americans fell in the National Challenge Cup final to St. Louis Shamrocks.
 In 1939, he was playing with Brooklyn St. Mary's Celtic when it won the National Cup final over Chicago Manhattan Beer.
 Kuntner was still going strong in the 1942–1943 season when he scored nine goals in seventeen games with Brookhattan.
 In 1945, he was still active with Brookhattan when it won the triple, the league title, Lewis Cup (league cup) and National Challenge Cup.

 National and Olympic teams

 Kuntner earned two caps with the U.S. national team in 1928.
 At the time, the Olympic soccer games counted as full internationals and his first cap with the national team came in the 1928 Summer Olympics.
 That game, an 11–2 loss to Argentina saw Kuntner score in his debut with the national team.
-Following the tournament, the team traveled to Poland where it tied the Polish national team 3–3.
+Following the tournament, the team traveled to Poland where it tied the Poland national team 3–3.
 Kuntner again scored, joining a handful of U.S. players who scored in their first two international games.
-Despite his scoring success, Kuntner was never again called into the national team.
+Despite his scoring success, Kuntner was never again called up for the national team.